softvis-research/jqa-githubissues-plugin/README.md

 To use the __GitHub-Issues__ plugin create a file named `githubissues.xml`.
 The plugin can scan multiple repositories owned by different users.
 Please note that the [GitHub REST-API](https://developer.github.com/v3/) requires login credentials to access any of its functions.
-Therefore, login credentials can be provided per repository.
+Therefore, login credentials must be provided per repository.

 ```xml